 - Stand or sit up straight, but do not stiffen your back.
 Push your chest out slightly and keep your head up.
 Good posture signals confidence.

 - Use a genuine smile.
 When we smile naturally, our eyes crease slightly at the corners.
 You can practice this in a mirror so it comes easily to you during conversations.

-For more advice on how to improve your body language, see this guide.
+See this guide for more advice on how to improve your body language.

 To signal that we’re interested in talking to someone, we can ask follow-up questions.

 In the example with the train, I asked: “Do you take this train often?”
 That’s a simple follow-up to my question about whether there were snacks available on board.